It’s estimated that by 2021, spending on business automation will reach $12.7 billion globally.

 A free tool that will greatly help you automate social media marketing is Hootsuite.
 While there is a premium version, the free one is more than enough to begin.

-IFTTT is another you’d be missing out on if you didn’t use.
+IFTTT is another you’d be missing out on if you didn’t use it.

-You can connect practically an apps imaginable to do whatever you like.
+You can connect practically any apps imaginable to do whatever you like.
 Want to automatically post your Tweets to your Facebook page?
 Done.
-How about instantly sharing your latest posts to Linkedin?
+How about instantly sharing your latest posts on Linkedin?
 No problem.